How To Stop Biting Nails

 - Final Thoughts on How to Stop Biting Nails

 From children to teens to adults, nail biting is a common habit that’s often difficult to overcome.
-According to a study published by the National Center for Biotechnology Information, 20 to 33 percent of children bite their nails.
+According to a study published by the National Center for Biotechnology Information, up to 33 percent of children bite their nails.
 This number increases to roughly 45% among teenagers.
 While the prevalence of nail biting decreases in adulthood, it’s a habit that many adults struggle with.